-- LTD
+- LTD Insurance

 - Supplemental Life Insurance

 - Dependent Life Insurance

 - Roth contributions

-- Legal Plan
+- · Legal Plan

 - Identity Theft Protection

 - Premiums for nonqualifying[†] registered domestic partner benefits coverage: The value of this coverage is considered imputed income.
-If you have a domestic partner and are electing family coverage, call 617-496-4001 to speak with a Benefits representative about enrollment and tax implications.
+If you have a domestic partner and are electing employee plus domestic partner or family coverage, call 617-496-4001 to speak with a Benefits representative about enrollment and tax implications.

-- External postdocs pay for benefits on an after-tax basis.
+- External postdocs pay for benefits on an after-tax basis and may need to pay taxes on Harvard's portion of the premiums.
+See FAQ 9 on page 25.

 - † The University follows the IRS definition of a qualifying tax dependent to determine tax treatment of premiums.